epoch-research/open-model-trends/README.md

-# Trends in open-source AI
+# Trends in open-weight vs. closed-weight AI models

 Code for the report ["How far behind are open models?"](https://epochai.org/blog/open-models-report)